 Maya Angelou once said: ”I am not a writer who teaches, I am a teacher who writes.”
 This same idea gives me the energy to write, and this probably impacts my practice the most.

-Free online professional development was a lifesaver for me, and it is a brilliant idea because:
+Free online professional development for teachers was a lifesaver for me, and it is a brilliant idea because:

 - You can often complete the PD course or watch a webinar in your free time.
 You do not have to be physically present in a building.